dabrahams/swift-naming/SetAlgebra-Math.md

   func union(other: Self) -> Self
   func intersection(other: Self) -> Self
   func subtracting(other: Self) -> Self
-  func symmetricDifference(of other: Self) -> Self
+  func symmetricDifference(from other: Self) -> Self

-  mutating func formUnion(of other: Self) mutating func formIntersection(other: Self) mutating func subtract(other: Self) mutating func formSymmetricDifference(other: Self)
+  mutating func formUnion(other: Self) mutating func formIntersection(other: Self) mutating func subtract(other: Self) mutating func formSymmetricDifference(from other: Self)

   associatedtype Element